sailfishos-oneplus5/gesture-daemon/README.md

 enabled-gestures=['double_tap', 'flashlight', 'music', 'camera', 'voicecall']
 ```

+There is also a [Sailfish OS settings plugin](https://github.com/sailfishos-oneplus5/onyx-gesture-settings-plugin) available for simple control of these values through the settings app.

 ## Adaptation
 If your device supports this feature, getting sleep mode gestures working in SFOS may need the following changes: